Hornets snap skid with late win over Magic

-Gordon Hayward scored a tiebreaking basket on a drive into the lane with 0.7 seconds left to give the Charlotte Hornets a 107-104 victory against the host Orlando Magic on Sunday night.
+Gordon Hayward scored a tiebreaking basket on a drive into the lane with 0.7 seconds left to give the Charlotte Hornets a 107-104 victory over the host Orlando Magic on Sunday night.

 Hayward scored 13 of his 39 points in the fourth quarter, helping Charlotte snap a season-worst four-game losing streak.

-Note: EditorsNote: 6th graf, change which to who